aarthiganesh/the-shoppies/README.md

-# Getting Started with Create React App
+# Welcome to The Shoppies 2021!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This React App was created for the Shopify Front-End Challenge for 2021.
+Check out the final app [HERE](the-shoppies-aarthi.vercel.app)

 ## Available Scripts